Logo

 Winston Churchill said that Liberals must back the Conservatives to stop Labour and ensure "the successful defeat of socialism".

-Winston Churchill stood at Epping, but he described himself as a "Constitutionalist".
+Winston Churchill stood at Epping, but described himself as a "Constitutionalist".

-Winston Churchill later called for the introduction of a legally binding minimum wage.
+Winston Churchill called for the introduction of a legally binding minimum wage.

 In October 1930, after his return from a trip to North America, Winston Churchill published his autobiography, My Early Life, which sold well and was translated into multiple languages.

-In January 1931, Winston Churchill resigned from the Conservative Shadow Cabinet because Baldwin supported the decision of the Labour government to grant Dominion status to India.
+In January 1931, Winston Churchill resigned from the Conservative Shadow Cabinet because Baldwin supported the government's decision to grant Dominion Status to India.

 Winston Churchill believed that enhanced home rule status would hasten calls for full independence.